Soko J-21 Jastreb: Design and development

 The J-21 Jastreb was developed as a replacement for the Republic F-84 Thunderjet, which had been the most commonly used turbojet fighter-bomber aircraft of the Yugoslav Air Force until 1967.
-On the basis of the G-2 Galeb, the J-21 Jastreb was developed as a single seat ground attack variant, flying for the first time on 19 July 1965.
+On the basis of the G-2 Galeb, the J-21 Jastreb was developed as a single-seat, ground-attack variant, flying for the first time on 19 July 1965.

-Pilots sit on licence-built Folland Type 1-B ejection seats under individual canopies hinged on the starboard side in un-pressurised cockpits.
+Pilots sit on licence-built Folland Type 1-B ejection seats under individual canopies hinged on the starboard side in unpressurised cockpits.
 Instruments and controls are entirely conventional with manually operated flying controls and standard flight instruments.

-Powered by a single BWB licence-built Rolls-Royce Viper Mk531 the Jastreb has a conventional aluminium alloy stressed skin structure with few or no special features.
-The relatively thick aerofoil section, though limiting performance, provides room for fuel cells and the retracted main undercarriage which retracts inwards, giving the Jastreb a wide track and imbuing it with excellent ground handling characteristics.
-The levered undercarriage legs and relatively low pressure tyres allow the Jastreb to operate from un-prepared strips or rough surfaced airfields.
+Powered by a single BWB licence-built Rolls-Royce Viper Mk531, the Jastreb has a conventional aluminium alloy stressed-skin structure with few or no special features.
+The relatively thick aerofoil section, though limiting performance, provides room for fuel cells, and the retracted main undercarriage which retracts inwards, gives the Jastreb a wide track with excellent ground-handling characteristics.
+The levered undercarriage legs and relatively low-pressure tyres allow the Jastreb to operate from unprepared strips or rough-surfaced airfields.

-Compared to the Galeb, the Jastreb has a strengthened structure, allowing more weapons to be carried, including three 0.5 in Browning AN/M3 machine guns with 135 rpg, mounted in the nose of the aircraft.
-As well as the nose-mounted guns, the Jastreb is able to carry up to 800 kg on under-wing pylons, two inner pylons having a capacity of 250 kg for bombs, rocket launchers and additional tanks, while the six outer pylons can carry VRZ-157 127 mm rockets.
+Compared to the Galeb, the Jastreb has a strengthened structure, allowing more weapons to be carried, including three 0.5 in Browning AN/M3 machine guns, mounted in the nose of the aircraft.
+Also, the Jastreb is able to carry up to 800 kg on under-wing pylons, two inner pylons having a capacity of 250 kg for bombs, rocket launchers, and additional tanks, while the six outer pylons can carry VRZ-157 127 mm rockets.